devonho/azblobsync/README.md

 Optional/alternative:
 - Storage Blob Data Owner — grants full data-plane control; use only if broader privileges are required.
+- Container Apps Contributor — grant on the deploying VM's system-assigned MSI to enable streaming of logs.

 Notes and best practices:
 - Grant the roles at the smallest practical scope (prefer container-level or storage-account-level rather than subscription-level).